peetck/image-transformation-and-recognition-exercise/README.md

 # Image-transformation-and-recognition-exercise
-Exercise of image transformation and recognition subject.
+Exercise of image transformation and recognition subject (IT KMITL)